Huawei Executive Says ‘Survival Is The Goal’ Amid US Ban

 “The United States has been continuously attacking us and [the latest restriction] has posed great challenges to our operations,” he said.

 While one of China’s biggest companies is facing a semiconductor supply problem in the future, analysts believe there are stockpiles to last until the end of this year.
-CNBC noted in August that once this stockpile is exhausted Huawei will be left with few options.
+CNBC noted in August that once this stockpile is exhausted, Huawei will be left with few options.

 Huawei was previously one of the biggest global buyers of mobile chipsets, purchasing hundreds of millions for its smartphones each year, which raised the question of how chipmakers will cope with losing one of their biggest customers.